The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 Here’s the deal.
 Hard work works.
 It gets you ahead.
 In fact, it gets you so far ahead that most wouldn’t believe it.
 But you will not get to the peak of the mountain as a regular human being.
 It takes a special kind of trick to kiss the sky.
 And that trick, baby, is not hard work.
 It’s more than that.
 It’s a soul contract.
 You have to come from the right lineage too.
 Nothing ever is random in the kingdom of the elite.

 Truth be told, you will reach the point of diminishing returns very soon.
-Once you are there every gram of extra effort is worth less and less.
-You work more, and yet you don’t get that much further.
+Once you are there, every gram of extra effort starts to lose its value.
+You work more without getting further.
 Why go to the gym 5 days a week if you can get the same results from 2 workouts a week?

 The real hard work in pro bodybuilding has nothing to do with training and nutrition.

 Any moron can go to the gym and do a half-decent routine.

 Any moron can learn how to perform 10 exercises with proper form.